Skarlett/proxbox/README.md

     [--providers] Shows statistics on each provider
     [--reload-providers] reload providers.json

-After starting the `px-daemon` service or running `src/pxf.py` It will attempt to fill the database with proxies from the providers list.
+After starting the `px-daemon` service or running `src/px-daemon.py` It will attempt to fill the database with proxies from the providers list.
 Any provider you add during it's runtime will delayed shortly before scraped, while at boot time will be appended immdiately and soon after will be scraped.

-To start the `px-daemon` just in case it stopped you can run the following.
+To start the `px-daemon` **in global installation** just in case it stopped you can run the following.
 This is also the case you should use if `px` ever returns `"ProxyMiner isn't online."`

     sh /etc/init.d/px-daemon start

+###### geoip
+A very simple tool with one function,

+    geoip [IP]
+It returns very fine details about IP address information like ISP, Half-ass location.

+###### pxyscrape
+Proxy scraper tool, its designed to take IP and port pairs off just about any bit of data

+    pxyscrape [-u --url URL] [-a --author] [-h --help] [-d --data FILE]

+    Example: python pxyscrape -u http://someplace.somehow/proxies http://moarproxies.net/pxy

+and it will return them in `ip:port` in stdout.

 ### Providers.json
 This file is unique in some ways, it contains all the places as to where to get the proxies from.
 Including keywords...